CelestialSim/godot-slang/README.md

 # Acknowledgments

-The Slang compilation examples in this project are based on the official [Slang repository examples](https://github.com/shader-slang/slang/tree/master/examples), particularly:
+- The Slang compilation examples in this project are based on the official [Slang repository examples](https://github.com/shader-slang/slang/tree/master/examples), particularly [hello-world](https://github.com/shader-slang/slang/blob/master/examples/hello-world/main.cpp) for the basic compilation patterns
-- [hello-world](https://github.com/shader-slang/slang/blob/master/examples/hello-world/main.cpp) for the basic compilation patterns
+- Another project to use Slang in Godot was helpful for the CI [DevPrice/godot-slang](https://github.com/DevPrice/godot-slang/tree/main)

 The documentation generation system (`editor_builders.py`) is adapted from the [threen project](https://github.com/deralmas/threen/tree/doc) by deralmas, which demonstrates embedded XML documentation in Godot GDExtensions.